simonknittel/discord-bot-api/README.md

 Join my Discord server: https://discord.gg/0jV29zKlvdJbDx3f
 Visit the [FAQ / Known issues](./documentation/faq_known_issues.md)

-## Install
+## Installation

-### Install global dependencies
-1. Install [Node](https://nodejs.org) and be sure it's available in your [PATH](https://en.wikipedia.org/wiki/Environment_variable) variable
+1. Install [Docker](https://docker.com) and make sure it's available in your [PATH](https://en.wikipedia.org/wiki/Environment_variable) variable

-### Install latest version of the bot
+2. Download the latest version of the bot here: https://github.com/simonknittel/discord-bot-api/archive/master.zip
-1. Download the latest release here: https://github.com/simonknittel/discord-bot-api/releases/latest
-2. Extract the download
+3. Extract the download
-3. Open a terminal in the extracted directory
-4. Install the dependencies by running `npm install --production`
-5. Duplicate the [config-sample.cson](./config-sample.cson) and rename it to `config.cson`
+4. Duplicate the [config-sample.cson](./config-sample.cson) and rename it to `config.cson`
-6. Edit the new `config.cson` to your needs
+5. Edit the new `config.cson` to your needs
     * Visit the full [documentation](./documentation/config.cson_explained.md) for more information
-7. Invite the bot to your server https://finitereality.github.io/permissions/?v=103926784
+6. Invite the bot to your server https://finitereality.github.io/permissions/?v=103926784

-## Start
-1. Run `npm start`
+7. Open a terminal in that extracted directory
+8. Run `docker run -d my-bot` to start it

 ## Add plugins
 1. Follow the install instructions of the plugin